 Cherry: best wood floor on a budget, part 2

 While cherry floors are very striking, visually, they are best kept out of direct sunlight and in low-traffic areas.
 One of the best ways to lay out a cherry wood floor is with large, 8-inch boards to showcase the unique grain patterns and coloring.

-Cherry is a softer hardwood, so it will show scratches and scuffs more easily than other wood choices, such as maple or white oak.
+Cherry is a softer, dark hardwood, so it will show scratches and scuffs more easily than other wood choices, such as maple or white oak.
 When exposed to bright sunlight, its colors will darken so it may require precise staining to match a new board to the old.